stevemaina00/Skyline-School/README.md

 Requirements Either a computer,phone,tablet or an I pad An access to the Internet Installation Process Go Back to the top

 Description of App
 This is a single page full-stack CRUD application that has a back-end that was creating using Ruby and a sinatra API which stores data.
-It is a monolithic application whereby you can find the react code in the client folder
+It is a monolith application whereby you can find the react code in the client folder

 Running it on local environment